21 Best Cold Hardy Chickens: Egg Laying, Meat & Dual-Purpose

 20. Faverolles (Dual-Purpose)

 Faverolles are an active breed that’s known for friendliness.
-They’re popularly found in Salmon and White color with single combs.
-They lay tinted/very light brown eggs.
+They’re popularly found in Salmon and White colors with single combs.
+They lay tinted/very light-brown eggs.

-This chicken have docile and gentle temperament.
-They easily survive in cold weathers and lay during winters.
+This chicken has a docile and gentle temperament.
+They easily survive in cold weather and lay during winters.

 Standard Variety: Roosters 10 lbs, Hens 9 lbs.